theGreatHerrLebert/rustims/README.md

     pip install --force-reinstall ./target/wheels/[FILE_NAME].whl
     ```
     The `--force-reinstall` flag ensures that pip is overwriting old installations of the bindings.
 This
     is relevant when you make changes in the rust backend code (i.e. the bindings themselves, `mscore` or `rustdf`).

-4. Navigate to the `imspy` folder and install it with Poetry.
+## Julia bindings
+Julia support is currently experimental.

+## Python package
+The Python library is installed via [Poetry](https://github.com/python-poetry/poetry).
+1. Poetry can be installed via pip:
     ```shell
+    pip install poetry
+    ```
+2. Navigate to the `imspy` folder and install it with Poetry.
+    ```shell
     poetry install
     ```

-## Julia bindings